 We have worked with a remarkable professional water safety team for over 10 years, who deliver the best water safety and support at all our events.
 Swimmers are flanked by professionally qualified employed lifeguards throughout the swim.
 There are two feeding stations on the route with drinks, bananas, flapjacks and jelly babies, at around 4 km and 7 km from the swim start.

 We welcome skins and suits swimmers at our events, but Skin Swimmer Passes must be applied for and are not guaranteed.
 All tickets are sold on the basis that participants will wear full length swimming wetsuits or full length sleeveless wetsuit.

 WETSUITS: Your wetsuit must, at least, cover you from shoulders to below the knee, be made of neoprene and be designed for swimming / triathlon / swim-run (i.e. not scuba diving or surfing).
 Surf wetsuits do not offer the same mobility or buoyancy balance as swim wetsuits, which leads to physical issues completing longer swims.

-If you are fairly new to skins swimming, but think you’ll want to swim the event in without a wetsuit please fill in the Skins Swimmer Pass application form nearer to the deadline so you can provide the experience you have had to date, rather than what you expect to do.
+If you are fairly new to skins swimming, but think you’ll want to swim the event without a wetsuit please fill in the Skins Swimmer Pass application form nearer to the deadline so you can provide the experience you have had to date, rather than what you expect to do.
 If you don’t get a pass and don’t want to swim in a wetsuit you can transfer your ticket to a friend.
-Cut off for ticket transfers for the Dart 10k is 2nd August 2020, one week after the Skins Swimmer Pass application deadline.
+Cut off for ticket transfers for the Dart 10k is 1st August 2021, one week after the Skins Swimmer Pass application deadline.

 Most people swim our events using front crawl, but we do have swimmers that do butterfly and breaststroke.
 Breaststroke is not generally recommended because it’s hard on the knees to swim this distance in a wetsuit.
 If you are planning to do this swim fly, please let us know – We would love to follow your journey!